modina-eu/Temporal-Spaces/Sound Design/Sound Design Documentation.md

 ## Arrival at MODINA//Re-evaluating OSC Values

 Upon arriving for the official residency period of MODINA in Jan 2024, my focus came immediately to reconsidering which motion-captured values would be the most useful.
-When building the OSC Bridger*, I took this chance to calculate the speed/per frame of each Vector3; rather than work with 3 values per joint at each frame, the values were condensed per frame into a single value of its distance since the previous frame.
+When building the OSC Bridger*, I took this chance to calculate the speed/frame of each joint's Vector3 coordinate; rather than work with 3 values per joint at each frame, the values were condensed per frame into a single value of its distance since the previous frame.

 This was quite an important realization and method change, not only from a technical perspective on reducing excessive values, but from a user-experience perspective: movement over time is the basis of the installation.
 No movement should make no sound, slow and fast movements should each have their respective feedback.
 Speed via Frame Delays in the OSC Bridger were the ideal value for audience to understand their contribution to the recorded space.

 _*Documentation on the OSC Bridger can be found in its respective folder_

 ### Use of joint speeds